Top of the pageActionset

 - History of medicines.
-Record all medicines (What is a PDF document?) that your child has taken or is taking to treat ADHD.
+Record all medicines that your child has taken or is taking to treat ADHD.

 - School progress records.
 Keep copies of any school plans, daily school progress reports, and formal progress reports throughout the year.
 Also, keep your child's final grades and any achievement test results.
 You may find them helpful as you develop school plans for the next year.

 - Individual education plan.
 If your school developed an individual education plan (IEP) for your child, ask for a copy.
 You may need to share that information with the health professionals working with your child.